 5. Be ready and willing to adapt.

-COVID-19 put many business owners and their employees in the unique position of working from home for the first time.
+COVID-19 put many business owners and their associates in the unique position of working from home for the first time.
 It's a perfect example of how important it is to be able to adapt and innovate to keep your footing during periods of economic uncertainty.

-Brainstorming ideas for how you could adapt in a worst-case scenario can help you prepare for things like needing to work remotely, adding to your product or service line, or meeting customer needs digitally versus in person.
+Brainstorming ideas for how you could adapt in a worst-case scenario can help you prepare for things like needing to work remotely, adding to your product or service line, or meeting client needs digitally versus in person.
 And, you can also be forward-thinking about what you can do to outpace the competition should another widescale event like the COVID-19 pandemic happen.

 Consider talking to your business banker about possible solutions for managing cash flow now and during a crisis.
 He or she can help you shape a financial contingency plan to keep your business as healthy as possible during trying times.